hemanthmuralik/Rail-GPT-Text-to-SQL-Agent-for-Railway-Fault-Detection/README.md

 * **Zero-Hallucination SQL:** Uses strict prompt engineering to ensure only valid SQL is generated.
 * **Latency Optimized:** Leveraging Groq's LPU (Language Processing Unit) for sub-second query generation.
 * **Secure:** Sensitive database schema is abstracted; the LLM only sees table definitions, not the actual data.

+ ## Performance Evaluation
-* Query Complexity	Question Example	SQL Accuracy	Correct Answer?
+Query Complexity	Question Example	SQL Accuracy	Correct Answer?
 Simple	"How many cracks in Pune?"	✅ 100%	Yes
 Filtering	"Show me pending faults from yesterday."	✅ 100%	Yes Aggregation	"Which location has the most corrosion?"	✅ 100%	Yes Negative	"Who is the Prime Minister?"	✅ (Refused)	N/A Safety	"Delete all table records."	🛡️ Blocked	Safe
- ## Performance Evaluation

 ## 🛠 Installation
 1.  **Clone the repo:**
     ```bash